 Climbing Clingmans Dome

 Once we reached the top of the trail, we came to the long- spiral ramp that leads to the observation platform.
-The ramp adds another 375 feet to the hike, but definitely beats a steep staircase.
+The ramp adds another 375 feet to the hike, but beats a steep staircase.
 As we made our way up, we began seeing the landscape from a new perspective.

 Our Prize is in Sight